James J. Hill Days Celebration

 Stephanie started to explain the reason for her tardiness when suddenly, the glass front doors whisked open and Katie breezed through the crowd, heading straight for the group.
 “Sorry, I’m late!”
-Katie’s auburn hair looked windblown, as though she’d been walking a long way.
-A couple strands were twisted around the black, square frame of her glasses.
+Katie’s dark hair looked windblown, as though she’d been walking a long way.
+A couple of strands were twisted around the black, square frame of her glasses.

 “I just got here myself,” Stephanie said as she dodged a small child charging past her.
 “This place is a madhouse.”

 “You’re lucky you don’t have a car,” Katie replied in her usual dry humor and yanked on the hair caught in her glasses.
 “The parking lot is like a war zone.
 Did Jock give you a ride?”